 Open and honest

-The MP expenses scandal was a shameful indication of where the real priorities of much of the political establishment lie.
+The MP expenses scandal a decade ago was a shameful indication of where the real priorities of too many MPs lay.
+More recently, the scandal over MPs' second jobs, consultancies and unlawful lobbying has further undermined public confidence in politics.

-Caroline believes in being as open as possible about her work as an MP and about her expenses.
+Caroline believes in being as open as possible about her work as an MP and about her expenses and funding.

 MPs' expenditure is overseen by the Independent Parliamentary Standards Authority (IPSA), which publishes details of the business costs and expenses claimed by each Member.
 Information is updated every two months.

 IPSA provides money for staffing, office costs and MPs’ travel and overnight allowances.
 Caroline lives in Brighton Pavilion – she does not have a second home.
 When Parliamentary business runs late and she needs to stay in London, she stays at a small hotel run by the Quakers.

 Caroline has also received what's known as short money, and at the moment she uses that to employ two full-time members of staff and to part fund another.
 Short expenditure and income is independently audited as part of the Green Party's accounts.
 Other staff costs are met by fundraising such as crowdfunding.

 From time to time, MPs receive a pay increase.
 Caroline has opposed this in the past by making a submission to the relevant consultation process, but MPs have no say in the final outome.

 She has previously donated her increase to local good causes via the payroll giving scheme.
 They include Brighton Women's Centre, a project run by RISE and the Survivors Network, and to The Clock Tower Sanctuary, which offers support to homeless young people.